-Bolivia, like many South American countries, is divided into several geographical zones, each of which has its own distinct climate.
-There is the high-altitude Andes in the west, with a climate similar to the Andean region of Peru, the lush hot and humid rainforest in the north and the savanna region in the south and east, which is largely covered by the Gran Chaco and is predominantly semi-arid with little tree cover.
+Like many South American countries, Bolivia is divided into several geographical zones, each of which has its distinct climate.
+There is the high-altitude Andes in the west, with a climate similar to the Andean region of Peru, the lush hot and humid rainforest in the north, and the savanna region in the south and east, which is largely covered by the Gran Chaco and is predominantly semi-arid with little tree cover.

 Crowds & Costs